-Part 5 Codes and Protoco those allowed under Standing Orders or by specific Committee decision).
-1.2.24 equipment, machinery, transport etc. No employee shall wilfully cause any waste, loss or damage to the property of the Royal Borough or remove it without authority or use it in any manner other than that prescribed or authorised.
+Part 5 Codes and Protocols those allowed under Standing Orders or by specific Committee decision).
+1.2.24 Employees must show due respect for the Royal Borough's property, equipment, machinery, transport etc. No employee shall wilfully cause any waste, loss or damage to the property of the Royal Borough or remove it without authority or use it in any manner other than that prescribed or authorised.
 1.2.25 In respect of work-related matters, including disciplinary, grievance or capability, unless specifically authorised, employees must not bring any complaint or make any representation or personal appeal, written or oral, directly or indirectly, to the Leader, Chief Executive, or individual Members of the Royal Borough.
 (Work related matters can be handled in accordance with the Royal Borough's relevant policies and procedures.)
 1.2.26 Employees must adhere to working time arrangements such as flexitime arrangements, and observe punctuality when reporting for duty, including adherence to core time (unless permitted to do otherwise).
-An employee who is unable to comply with the arrangements must notify the appropriate person as soon as is practicable, and explain the reason for lateness etc.

-and observe punctuality when reporting for duty, including adherence to core time (unless permitted to do otherwise).
 An employee who is unable to comply with the arrangements must notify the appropriate person as soon as is practicable, and explain the reason for lateness etc. 1.2.27 Employees unable to report for duty because of sickness must comply with the requirements for notification of sickness absence, and the submission of medical certificates (as appropriate) in accordance with the appropriate scheme of conditions of service or departmental rules.
-Employees must observe the provisions of the Royal Borough's Policy on Smoking and must not smoke in any Royal Borough premises or vehicles (if you would like more information or need help or support to help you stop smoking please refer to the Occupational Health Service page on the HR Intranet).
+1.2.28 Policy on Smoking and must not smoke in any Royal Borough premises or vehicles (if you would like more information or need help or support to help you stop smoking please refer to the Occupational Health Service page on the HR Intranet).
 This clause applies equally to the use of electronic cigarettes or similar alternatives.
 1.2.29 Employees must observe Safety Rules and Codes of Practice for Safety

-Part 5 Codes and P and use appropriate safety clothing and equipment.
+Part 5 Codes and Protoco and use appropriate safety clothing and equipment.
 1.2.30 The Royal Borough has a 'zero-tolerance' approach to alcohol and drugs at work.
 Therefore, no employee should be under the influence of alcohol or drugs to a degree that causes an inability to perform work satisfactorily or safely.
 Employees must observe the provisions of the Royal Borough's Alcohol and Drugs Policy, and (where this exists) their departmental alcohol policy.
 1.2.31 Employees are required to present a professional image at work at all times.
 Where your role involves or may involve attendance at formal meetings or contact with internal or external customers you are expected to present a professional image.
 Employees may follow the traditions of their ethnic /cultural /religious background provided they are safe and appropriate to the job.
 Where uniform or protective clothing has been issued employees are required to wear these.
 Every employee whilst at work is expected to observe the Royal Borough's or their departmental dress codes where applicable.
-Employees must not be insubordinate to management.
-1.2.33 1 , 00 towards any colleague, which causes alarm or distress and/or is likely to cause alarm or distress to that person and/or any other person.
+1.2.32 1.2.33 Employees must not display aggressive or offensive behaviour towards any colleague, which causes alarm or distress and/or is likely to cause alarm or distress to that person and/or any other person.

 1.2.34 In order to be able to practice, employees in roles requiring professional registration to practice are required to maintain their professional registration through payment of fees and reregistering within the required timescales determined by the relevant professional body.

 Therefore, evidence of ongoing registration is required and must be provided upon request.
 Failure to maintain registration may result in disciplinary action being taken against the employee.